Marentor/dlvc_ss23/assignments/assignment_0/instructions.md

     python -c "import torch; print(torch.__version__)"

-To confirm that all required packages haven been installed corretly, list them with:
+To confirm that all required packages haven been installed corretly, list them with `$ pip list` and take a screenshot of your terminal window for Part 1.

-    pip list

-Take a screenshot of the package list in your terminal window for Part 1.

 ## Part 1